AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-365-calendar-modules.md

 >[!NOTE]
 >
->To watch for deleted occurrences of an event series, select By Updated Time in the Watch events field.
+>To watch for deleted occurrences of an event series, select [!UICONTROL By Updated Time] in the [!UICONTROL Watch events] field.
 This module does not watch for deleted single events or deleted event series.

 <table style="table-layout:auto">